lukasxlabrie/learn-python-the-hard-way/learn-python-the-hard-way/notes/ex3_notes.md

 Numbers and Math

 List of Operators
-+ plus
++ plus ADDITION
-- minus
+- minus SUBTRACTION
-/ slash
+/ slash DIVISIOM
-* asterik
+* asterik MULTIPLICATION
-% percent
+% percent MODULUS (remiander from division, an integer not a decimal; can use float for decimals)
 < less than
 > greater than
 <= less than equal